Yatishbajaj/Emotion-classification/README.md

 # Tweet Emotion Classification

-A AIML project that classifies the emotion that you carry with your tweet
+A AI/ML project that classifies the emotion that you carry with your tweet

 ## Dataset